 How to Look Up DNS Records

 DNS is the system that translates domain names into IP addresses.
-When something goes wrong — a website is not loading, email is not arriving, or an SSL certificate is failing — checking DNS records is often the first debugging step.
+When something goes wrong, a website that will not load, email that never arrives, an SSL certificate that fails, checking DNS records is almost always the first debugging step.
+Understanding what each record type does, how queries flow through the system, and where to look when results disagree turns mysterious outages into solvable problems.

 DNS record types